lc-2025/accessibility-scanner/README.md

 ## About

-Fullstack Take-Home Challenge – Accessibility Scanner
+Fullstack Take-Home Challenge – Accessibility Scanner.

+All trademarks, logos, images, and references belong to their legitimate owners.
+The author holds no ownership or exclusive rights to use this application, except for demonstration purposes.

 ### Objective